 No symbol is more representative of global trade than the ocean shipping container.
-Close to 800 million containers are shipped globally (World Bank , 2019 data), accounting for about 80% of the goods being shipped.
+An estimated 849 million containers are shipped globally (Statista, 2023), accounting for about 80% of the goods being shipped.
 But containers come in different shapes and sizes.
 It’s wise to be familiar with the different options so you can choose the one that makes the most operational and financial sense for your company.

 Following is a Q&A-style primer on ocean freight container specifications and what you need to know.

-Q: Is there a guide that provides the dimensions of all the different types of ocean containers?
+Is there a guide that provides the dimensions of all the different types of ocean container sizes?

 If you ship dense cargo – like knock-down furniture or stone or metal products – it could make good financial sense to maximize the container weight and then pay extra for specialized land side transportation.
 If you can add 10,000 more pounds to every container you ship, you’ll ship 25% fewer containers, so the ocean savings could more than make up for the added road transport costs.
 It will depend on the commodity.
 Most shippers try to keep container cargo weight below 37,000LBS for 20’ and 42,000LBS for 40’to meet road transport weight limits.

 A 20-foot container has half the ocean container capacity of a 40-foot unit; but it costs about 80-90% as much.
 20-ft containers are suitable for heavy cargo because such cargo may hit a max weight limit in a 40-ft container long before the container is even close to full.
 You can still save a little by shipping in a smaller box, so you’ll need to evaluate your specific needs.
 Let’s take an example.
-If you have a shipment of auto parts that weighs 74,000 lbs, you may be able to fit the entire shipment into a 40-foot container, but weight restrictions prevent you from doing so.
+If you have a shipment of auto parts that weighs 74,000 lbs, you may be able to fit the entire shipment with 40ft container dimensions, but weight restrictions prevent you from doing so.
 In this case shipping two 20-ft containers – each loaded with 37,000 lbs of cargo – would be your cheapest option.

 While LCL shipping has advantages for small-volume shippers, here are some downsides you should be aware of: